PSP-Archive/PSP-Archive.github.io/_posts/2022-01-12-SNES_emulation_PSP.md

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/snaps/euphoria.webp)

 But ultimately, the fork died out with the last official release by Zack, in 2011.
-The later work on the main TYL branched has eclipsed its - once considerable - speed advantages.
+The later work on the main TYL branch has eclipsed its - once considerable - speed advantages.

 The Euphoria fork was one of the few emulators to enter a PSP coding contest, in August 2010.